allebone/help.omni.af.mil/docs/index.md

 ##<b>What is OMNI?</b>

-The Operations Management Networking Initiative (OMNI) is a platform; containing several known and new products to enable various Operations types.
-The overarching goals are to provide Global Connectivity to Mission Elements through Scheduling, Data Science, Mobile, and other interactive technologies.
+The Operations Management Networking Initiative (OMNI) is a dynamic platform; containing several known and new products to enable various Operations types.
+The overarching goals are to provide Global Connectivity to Mission Elements through Scheduling, Data Science, Mobile, and other interactive/disruptive technologies.

 | Status | Projects | URL |